BrittniLudington/game-of-war/README.md

 ## Purpose: The game of war App is a project designed for the Full Flex Thinkful Capstone.
 It is an computer version of the card game known as War.
+I chose this project to try and create a file save system from scratch; a system that saves all the current conditions of an event (in this case, a player's game).

 ## To Start: